poxad/chatbot-chuanti/Readme.md

 This page includes a Data Structures quiz with questions to test users' understanding of key concepts.

 ### Admin Panel 🛠️
-The Admin Panel provides administrative controls, including chat history management and data storage.
+The Admin Panel provides administrative controls, context management and storage.

 ---